9th Cir., Case No. 16-56057

 Zeppelin prevailed in the district court jury trial, and the plaintiff appealed this outcome.
 His brief (linked below) claims that the district court unfairly limited the jury’s determination regarding substantial similarity of musical expression to a comparison of the music of the two songs, and not the sounds of the recorded performances in which they were distributed to the public.
 More interesting, however, are the brief’s imaginative attempts to support its claim of the inequity of the court’s focus on the scope of expression as documented in copyright deposit copies: suppose, it frets, the Copyright Office were to lose or discard a deposit?; and even more concerning (!?)
 “Submitting 100% Accurate Deposit Copies of Musical Works would Have Been Prohibitively Expensive for Artists.”

 In September 2018 the Ninth Circuit vacated the district court’s jury’s decision, ordering a new trial based on its belief that the lower court had erred in its instructions to the jury, thereby prejudicing its members in favor of the defendants.
-Both parties then petitioned for a review of the appeal by the Ninth Circuit’s full complement of judges, which was (unusually) granted, with the en banc rehearing scheduled for late September 2019, in San Francisco.
+Both parties then petitioned for a review of the appeal by the Ninth Circuit’s full complement of judges, which was (unusually) granted.
+The en banc rehearing was held 23rd September 2019, in San Francisco.
+Here is a link to the 9th Circuit webcast of it.

 Complaint (E.D.
 Pa., 2014): PDF